Ending commercial leases can be complex, whether you are a landlord or a tenant, due to a number of technicalities that can seriously hinder progress.

 - How should I handle dilapidations?

-To help you navigate these issues, I’ve prepared a series of blogs that explain what to look out for.
+To help you navigate these issues, we’ve prepared a series of blogs that explain what to look out for.
 Just click the links above.

-Of course, if you need any additional help when ending commercial leases, please don’t hesitate to contact our Stoke-on-Trent solicitors on 01782 205000, our Altrincham solicitors on 0161 929 8446 or our Birmingham solicitors on 0121 516 3025.
-Alternatively, you can email email@example.com.
+Of course, if you need any additional help when ending commercial leases, please don’t hesitate to contact our Stoke-on-Trent solicitors on 01782 205000 or our Altrincham solicitors on 0161 929 8446.
+Alternatively, you can email firstname.lastname@example.org.